In divided nation, Americans do agree on this: Biden should talk about economy — CBS News poll

 The Biden impact — and his challenges tonight

-As with any president, an address to Congress is a chance to make a case for successes, but it appears President Biden has some convincing to do in that regard:
+As with any president, an address to Congress is a chance to make a case for successes, but it appears Mr. Biden has some convincing to do in that regard:

 - Most Americans feel Mr. Biden's policies are making the economy, and specifically gas prices and inflation, worse rather than better.